glf3/python/README.md

 Python
 ===
-code of python
+code of Python
-IDLE Environment is Python 3.3.0
+IDLE is Python 3.3.0